 Carole King continues to entertain audiences the world over.

+The life that inspired Beautiful: The Carole King Musical on Broadway.
 Carole King takes us from her early beginnings in Brooklyn, to her remarkable success as one of the world's most acclaimed songwriting and performing talents of all time.
-A NATURAL WOMAN chronicles King's extraordinary life, drawing readers into her musical world, including her phenomenally successful #1 album Tapestry ...
+A NATURAL WOMAN chronicles King's extraordinary life, drawing readers ...